woocommerce/qit-documentation/docs/intro.md

 To use QIT, you need to have at least one extension listed on the Woo.com Marketplace.

-If you do, follow these steps:

 1. `composer require woocommerce/qit-cli --dev`
-2. `./vendor/bin/qit` to authenticate with your Woo.com developer account.
+2. `./vendor/bin/qit login` to authenticate with your Woo.com developer account.
 3. `qit run:activation your-extension`, where "your-extension" is the slug of a Woo.com extension you own.

 ## What types of tests are available?